modeset/-deprecated-utensils/app/assets/utensils/notification/readme.md

 <!-- end -->

 ## Todo
-- Write behavior for closing the alert
-- Finish working the style modifiers with lists
-- Figure out what to do with the mixin
+- Figure out what to do with the mixin, can this be reused?
 - Styles for block notifications
 - How to handle flash messages?
+- Document